greena13/redux-and-the-rest/README.md

 };
 ```

-* `positions`: This is an array of keys of the items that exist in the collection.
-It stores the order of the items separate from the items themselves, so the items may be efficiently stored (without any duplicates) when we have multiple collections that may share them.
-It also means that we may update individual item's values, without having to alter all of the collections they are a part of.
+* `positions`: This is an array of keys of the items that exist in the list.
+It stores the order of the items separate from the items themselves, so the items may be efficiently stored (without any duplicates) when we have multiple lists that may share them.
+It also means that we may update individual item's values, without having to alter all of the lists they are a part of.
-* `status`: This is where status information is stored for the entire collection.
+* `status`: This is where status information is stored for the entire list.
-* `metadata`: This is where information about the nature of the collection is stored.
-A `type` attribute indicates whether all of the items in the collection have been retrieved (`COMPLETE` by default), or whether only some of them have.
+* `metadata`: This is where information about the nature of the list is stored.
+A `type` attribute indicates whether all of the items in the list have been retrieved (`COMPLETE` by default), or whether only some of them have.
 Other information can also be stored here, and is configurable when the resource action is defined or when the action creator is called.

 Setting the `metadata` when defining the resource:

 ```
-const { reducers, actionCreators: { fetchCollection: fetchUsers } } = resources({
+const { reducers, actionCreators: { fetchList: fetchUsers } } = resources({
   name: 'users',
   url: 'http://test.com/users',
   keyBy: 'id',
 }, {
-  fetchCollection: {
+  fetchList: {
     metadata: { type: 'PAGINATED' }
   }
 });